-Each year on April 16, fans and brands on social media — without fail — suddenly start wishing Dragon Ball‘s main character, Son Goku, a happy birthday.
+Each year on April 16, fans and brands on social media — without fail — suddenly start (erroneously) wishing Dragon Ball‘s main character, Son Goku, a happy birthday.

 There’s just one problem with that: there are zero statements for a concrete Goku birth date in any official publication.

 These misplaced birthday wishes only started occurring within the last few years, so it seemed possible to track down where some of the confusion began, if not the actual origin itself.

 The Search Begins

 If you do a cursory search for Goku’s birthday in a search engine, the first result will likely be presented in an “answer box” (the “Featured Snippet” shown here on Google), an area that the search engine reserves in an attempt to directly answer your question without necessitating further clicks:

 For many folks, that’s enough: they looked for an answer, the search engine gave them one, and there’s nothing more to ask, do, or say other than “HAPPY BIRTHDAY, GOKU!”